kartoza/qgis-gea-plugin/docs/src/user/quickstart/quick-start.md

 2. The project file for an area of interest.
 3. Sign in for a Planet NICFI account.
 4. get the Plantet_Explorer Plugin.
-5. get the GEA Re-Afforestation Plugin# Quick Start Guide for Downloading QGIS.
+5. get the GEA Re-Afforestation Plugin

 ## 1. How to install QGIS: